Dialysis

 Going on the machine at home makes it easier to continue normal life, but not everyone can manage dialysis on their own.
 The kidney team will discuss with you which place is best for you.

 Deciding which type of dialysis is best for you is something that you and your kidney doctor (nephrologist) will talk about together.
-Sometimes they may recommend the one that they think will work best for you.
+Sometimes they may recommend the type they think will work best for you.
 This can depend on other medical conditions, family support and lifestyle factors.

 Some people choose to do peritoneal dialysis because it can be done at home or at work, while others choose to do haemodialysis because they enjoy having 4 dialysis-free days.